Introduction

 - detect pricing inefficiencies

-- place buy or sell orders when conditions are met
+- place buy or sell orders automatically

-- track probability changes in real time
+- track changes in real time

 Many traders start by running their automation tools directly on their personal computer.
+This approach has some advantages, especially for beginners.

 Advantages of Running Locally